axiand/randomizer/README.md

 Once you've done that, restart / fire up Garry's Mod, and you should be set!
 Make sure to select the gamemode from the bottom-right menu.

 ## Why not Workshop?
-Can't upload it there because I'm playing GMod through Family Sharing which makes me unable to post on the workshop, and I don't intend to buy a separate copy just to do so.
-Valbo pls fixe
+~~Can't upload it there because I'm playing GMod through Family Sharing which makes me unable to post on the workshop, and I don't intend to buy a separate copy just to do so.
+Valbo pls fixe~~ disregard because this issue has been fixed.
+Speaking of, you should probably [check out this mod on the workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2915537217)